-Yahya El Harchaoui is our vineyard manager (and we could not do without him!).
-Yahya made his way from Morocco to Tuscany 16 years ago now (which is another story) and he has worked at Montecalvi for most of that time.
-To say that he knows the place well is somewhat of an understatement.
+Yahya El Harchaoui manages our vineyards (and we couldn’t do without!).
+Yahya landed in Tuscany from Morocco 16 years ago (another incredible story in itself) and has been working in Montecalvi almost all this time.
+To say he knows the place well would be an understatement.

-How did you come to Greve in Chianti?
+How did you get to Greve in Chianti?
 What brought you to Tuscany?

 I was looking for a new opportunity away from Morocco.
-My older brother was working for a winery in Greve (he still does) and he persuaded me to come to Greve.
-So I did, and I have been here ever since.
-I feel very at home in Greve.
-The Grevigiani are good people — it is a strong local community and they have been very welcoming — I even play football for one of the local teams.
+My older brother worked for a winery in Greve (he still works there) and convinced me to come to Greve.
+So I did, and here I have been ever since.
+I really feel at home in Greve.
+The Grevigians are good-it’s a nice community and I feel welcomed-they even let me play soccer on one of their teams.

-Shortly after I arrived, a friend who was working at Montecalvi mentioned that they needed some help in the vineyards protecting newly planted vines.
-I just stepped in to help for a few days, but at the end of the project they asked me if I would like to stay on.
-Stay on?!
-I was thrilled.
-Three days later I began working at Montecalvi and have never looked back.
+Shortly after I arrived, a friend of mine who was working in Montecalvi told me that they needed help to protect the young vines.
+I offered for a few days, but at the end of the job they asked if I could stay.
+Stay!?
+I was overjoyed.
+Three days later, I started working in Montecalvi and never looked back.

 Montecalvi has become certified organic.
 Why do you think this is important?

-I was very happy when this happened.
-Using chemical products is damaging not only for the soil and the vines but also for all of us who work here.
-Now we do not use any fungicide or herbicide or pesticide.
-It makes things more challenging, but it is much better for the vineyard, for us, and for the wine.
+I am very happy with this.
+Using chemicals is not only harmful to the vines and soil but also to all of us who work with them.
+Now we do not use fungicides or pesticides or herbicides.
+It makes things more complicated, but it is much better for the vineyard, for us, and for the wine.

-Tell us about Le Terrazze vineyard.
-What is involved in looking after such an old vineyard?
+Tell us about the Le Terrazze vineyard.
+What is involved in taking care of such an old vineyard?

-Guru pruner Marco Tessari visited Montecalvi recently to introduce some new pruning practices.
-What did you think?
+Renowned pruner Marco Tessari visited Montecalvi recently to introduce some new practices.
+What do you think?
 What did you learn?

-It was a great experience and we learned a lot.
-It is called ‘gentle pruning’.
-The idea is to reduce the number and size of pruning cuts and to prune so that the flow of water and nutrients through the vine is unimpeded.
-This will improve the health of the vines, making them more resistant to disease and the vines will live longer and be more productive.
+It was a wonderful experience and we learned a lot.
+It is called ‘gentle pruning.
+The idea is to reduce both the size and quantity of cuts and to prune so that water and nutrients can flow down the vine unimpeded.
+This will improve the health of the vines, making them more resistant to disease; they can live longer and be more productive.

 Any final thoughts?

-Montecalvi is a wonderful place and I am very proud and happy to be a part of it!
+Montecalvi is a wonderful place and I am very happy and proud to be a part of it!